Undergraduate Admission & Audition Information

 Orientation begins at 9 a.m.
 Practice Rooms are available to all applicants for warm-up.
 Audition times are assigned while applicants attend orientation.

 The Department of Music provides an accompanist for voice applicants only.
-The cost for the accompanist is $15, payable at the time of audition.
 Voice applicants must bring music for the accompanist.
 Instrumentalists are not required to perform with accompaniment, but may arrange for their own accompanist.

 Arrival time and general procedures outlined in the original audition confirmation letter remain the same for any weather-related make-up days.
 Students will not receive another confirmation - they should arrive as originally scheduled.

-Students who are recommended for a Department of Music scholarship will receive a Scholarship Award Form approximately four weeks after the audition.
-Students who wish to accept the scholarship must complete and return the form by the designated deadline.
+Students who are recommended for a Department of Music scholarship will receive a Scholarship Award Form approximately two to four weeks after the audition.
+Students who would like the scholarship reserved for them once they matriculate to Towson must complete and return the form by the designated deadline.

 If you have questions about the admission or application process, please contact Mary Ann Criss, Assistant to the Chairperson/Academic Program Coordinator, at mcriss AT_TOWSON or 410-704-2836.